devteam-sd/sdmvp/README.md

 ## Features

-The core features of the project include:

 - **Authentication**: User authentication is handled by Clerk, a user management platform.

 - **Data Fetching**: Data is fetched from the Leen API, which provides a simple REST API for fetching data.
-- **Data Visualization**: Data is visualized using Recharts, a popular React charting library.

 ## Installation